mwong510ca/Nifty-Assignments-2016---Rack-O-Game/README.md

 * Add [scoring] as actual card game.
 The player get 500 points or over to win.

 Phase 2 - completed on Jan 5, 2017.
-* Move codes for computer player in seperate object - completed.
+* Move codes for computer player in seperate object.
 * Write my own computer strategy.
-  1. Choose the cards between current order and even distrubtion.
+  1. Review the hand with even distrubtion.
+  2. Hold the cards within the range and in ordering.
-  2. Increase the chance to filled the missing card.
+  3. Utilize the draw card to increase the chance to filled the missing card.
-  3. Keep the cards in sequence for bonus points if possible.
+  4. Keep the cards in sequence for bonus points if possible.

 Phase 3 - in progress.
-* Modify game to support 2 to 4 players.
+* Modify game to support 2 to 4 players in pyqt5.
 * Improve my computer strategy by tracing known cards on deck and other player's hand.

 [Nifty Assignments 2016]: http://nifty.stanford.edu